US Natural Gas Remains Near 3-Week Lows

 1 min. read

-US natural gas futures rose to $2.97 per MMBtu on Thursday, but stayed near a three-week low as traders awaited the EIA’s weekly storage report later in the day, which is expected to show inventories staying slightly above the five-year average.
+US natural gas futures fell to $2.93 per MMBtu on Thursday, hovering near their lowest level in over three weeks, as traders awaited the EIA’s weekly storage report later in the day, which is expected to show inventories staying slightly above the five-year average.

-Projections point to a 51 Bcf withdrawal, likely the final draw of the winter season.
+While projections point to a 51 Bcf withdrawal, this will likely be the last weekly withdrawal of the winter season.

 Temperatures are now forecasted to remain warmer than normal through April 9, limiting gas consumption in the coming weeks.